xgvargas/js-css-min-django/README.md

 Check out [less.js](https://github.com/less/less.js) for a less compiler at client side.

 Create a file named *jscssmin.yaml* next to your manage.py (if using django, otherwise put this file in your root).
-Here's a example:
+Here's an example:

 ```yaml
 ---